wp-plugins/jabber-feed/readme.txt

 * Comments are published on the subnode comments/<id> with <id> being the id of the corresponding post;
-* Posts, as well as comments, are deleted automatically from the associated pubsub nodes if you delete them from the Wordpress website;
+* Posts, as well as comments, are deleted automatically from the associated pubsub nodes if you delete them, disapprove them, or flag them as spam from the Wordpress website;
 * Posts, as well as comments, are updated automatically on the associated pubsub nodes if you edit them on your Wordpress website;
 * Autodiscover xmpp link for all posts is automatically set on all pages,